Injured at Work? We Can Help!

 Minor cuts and bruises may happen all the time at work, depending on what you do.
 Most workplace injuries are taken care of with a bandage and an ice pack.
 But when you have an accident at work that leaves you seriously hurt and in need of medical care, your employer is obligated to cover your medical bills and lost wages through their workers’ compensation insurance policy.

-- Vocational rehabilitation.
-If you can’t return to your original job, workers’ comp may pay for retraining, vocational counseling, or a job placement service.
+If you can’t return to your original job due to your injuries, workers’ comp may pay for retraining, vocational counseling, or a job placement service for you.

 Getting a couple of bills paid through your employer’s workers’ comp insurance after a minor injury may not be difficult, but when you are facing a serious impairment, you may have a battle ahead of you.